-As of the Cut-off Date, approximately 29.71% of the Reference Obligations in Loan Group 1 by Loan Group 1 Cut-off Date Balance and approximately 12.79% of the Reference Obligations in Loan Group 2 by Loan Group 2 Cut-off Date Balance are secured by mortgaged properties located in California.
-If the regional economy or housing market weakens in California or any other state or region having a significant concentration of mortgaged properties underlying the Reference Obligations, the Reference Obligations may experience higher rates of Credit Events, resulting in losses on the related Notes.
+As of the Cut-off Date, approximately 10.51% of the Reference Obligations by the Cut-off Date Balance are secured by mortgaged properties located in California.
+If the regional economy or housing market weakens in California or any other state or region having a significant concentration of mortgaged properties underlying the Reference Obligations, the Reference Obligations may experience higher rates of Credit Events, resulting in losses on the Notes.
 In addition, California, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, Oklahoma, Colorado and other regions have experienced natural disasters, including earthquakes, fires, floods, tornadoes and hurricanes, which may adversely affect borrowers and mortgaged properties.
 Furthermore, recent flood events affecting the southeastern Atlantic coast resulted in significant damage to properties in certain concentrated areas.
 We are unable at present to determine whether mortgaged properties securing Reference Obligations in the affected region may have incurred significant damage from these events and, if so, whether the affected properties will be restored to their original condition.
 Any concentration of mortgaged properties in a state or region may present unique risk considerations.
 No assurance can be given as to the effect of natural disasters on delinquencies and losses on any of the Reference Obligations secured by the mortgaged properties that might be damaged by such natural disasters or on any other Reference Obligations.
 In the event of a natural disaster we may offer relief, such as a deferral of a payment or permanent modification of the terms of a Reference Obligation, to affected borrowers, which may result in a Modification Event or Credit Event for that Reference Obligation.
 Any such relief may also impact the prepayment experience of the related Reference Obligations.
 In providing such relief, we will not distinguish between mortgage loans that are or are not in the Reference Pool.

-Any deterioration in housing prices in a state or region due to adverse economic conditions, natural disasters or other factors, any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of borrowers to make payments on the Reference Obligations and any deterioration in our financial position may result in losses on the related Notes.
-Any losses will adversely affect the yields to maturity of the related Notes.
+Any deterioration in housing prices in a state or region due to adverse economic conditions, natural disasters or other factors, any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of borrowers to make payments on the Reference Obligations and any deterioration in our financial position may result in losses on the Notes.
+Any losses will adversely affect the yields to maturity of the Notes.

-See "The Reference Pool" in Appendix A to this Prospectus for further information regarding the geographic concentration of the Reference Obligations.
+See Appendix A to this Prospectus for further information regarding the geographic concentration of the Reference Obligations.